William Maxwell (doctor): Life and character

 Maxwell was the second son of James Maxwell of the Kirkconnell Estate near New Abbey, and his English mother was Mary Riddell of Swinburne, the marriage taking place in August 1758.
 Maxwell's family had been in the county since around 1430, however his father was exiled after his involvement in the 1745 uprising and only after the Craiks of Abigland interceded were the ancestral estates returned to the Maxwells in 1753.
 James Maxwell died in July 1762 when his son William was only two.
 William and his two brothers attended school at the Jesuit College at Dinant in Flanders in 1771, a popular destination for the children of Jacobite families.
 The Jesuits were suppressed by the Pope, however, and Dinant was forced to close in 1773, the brothers transferring to the 'Academie Anglaise' in Liege.
 William spent eight years on the Kirkconnell estate following his graduation from the academy.
 An unidentified illness restricted him for a couple of years.
-However, in 1784, he took up a place to study medicine at Edinburgh University and after three years of study, he graduated as a doctor.
+However, in 1784, he took up a place to study medicine at the University of Edinburgh and after three years of study, he graduated as a doctor.

 Whilst living in Edinburgh he became aware of and adopted the ideals of the new enlightenment then sweeping through Europe.
 Maxwell made some efforts to practice in Dumfries and then London, however he instead departed to undertake the European 'Grand Tour' but found himself in Paris nearing the pivotal moment of the establishment of the republic and became friends with some of the leaders of the revolutionary movement.
 In 1789 Maxwell returned to London to placate his family.
 However, upon inheriting £500, he returned to France from London, abandoning again his attempts to set up a medical practice in the capital.